jlem/WebDevChallenge/README.md

 ### PHP
 * Try to create a project using Laravel.
+* Create basic login system.

 ### Task Runners
-* Use Grunt to compile Sass into CSS, minify, and autoprefix.
-[Tutorial](http://www.taniarascia.com/getting-started-with-grunt-and-sass/)
+* Use Grunt to compile Sass into CSS, minify, and autoprefix. ~ [Tutorial](http://www.taniarascia.com/getting-started-with-grunt-and-sass/)
-* Use Gulp to compile Sass into CSS, minify, and autoprefix.
-[Tutorial](https://css-tricks.com/gulp-for-beginners/)
+* Use Gulp to compile Sass into CSS, minify, and autoprefix. ~ [Tutorial](https://css-tricks.com/gulp-for-beginners/)